alex-gutev/live_cells/README.md

 **Pitfalls**:

-When the app is resumed, after being terminated, and its state is being restored.
-The cells defined in the `RestorableCellWidget` are:
+When the state of the app is being restored, after being terminated, the cells defined in the `RestorableCellWidget` are:

 1. Created using their initial values given during construction.
-2. Assigned new values after their saved state is restored.
+2. Assigned their restored values from the saved state.

 Step 2 may trigger the observers of the cells to be notified of a value change from the initial values given during construction to the restored values.
 This will not affect observers added after